 There are a number of details attaching to these transfer arrangements that need to be fully understood and should be discussed with your super fund or directly with KiwiSaver.
 For example, the Kiwisaver balance contributed to Australian superannuation cannot be accessed until age 65 and your sending Australian superannuation fund needs to be regulated by APRA, with the result that transfers cannot be made from self managed superannuation funds (SMSF) because they are regulated by the ATO.

 Remember that it will not always be beneficial to withdraw and transfer an overseas pension into your Australian superannuation fund, and that is particularly the case if you have a final salary or defined benefit fund which provides for indexation of pension payments.
 Again you will need specialist advice to determine the best approach.

 In terms of Centrelink's treatment, any benefits received on a regular basis from overseas are included in the income test and Centrelink will require you to state the benefit when you lodge your Australian age pension claim.
-If you have been an Australian resident for 10 years or less then there is a "dollar for dollar" reduction made in your Australian pension.
+If you have been an Australian resident for 10 years or less and relying on International Social Security agreements then there is a "dollar for dollar" reduction made in your Australian pension.
 If you have been a resident for more than 10 years, the income is taken into account in much the same way as any other income - with a reduction in the pension applying if your income exceeds the current threshold.